ibm-cloud-docs/containers/cs_uc_retail.md

 * {{site.data.keyword.appid_short_notm}}

 **Step 1: Containerize apps by using microservices**
-* Structure apps into a set of cooperative microservices that run within {[product_name_notm}} based on functional areas of the app and its dependencies.
+* Structure apps into a set of cooperative microservices that run within {{site.data.keyword.containerlong_notm}} based on functional areas of the app and its dependencies.
-* Deploy apps to container images that run in {[product_name_notm}}.
+* Deploy apps to container images that run in {{site.data.keyword.containerlong_notm}}.
 * Provide standardized DevOps dashboards through Kubernetes.
 * Enable on-demand scaling of compute for batch and other inventory workloads that run infrequently.

 **Step 2: Ensure global availability**
-* Built-in HA tools in {[product_name_notm}} balance the workload within each geographic region, including self-healing and load balancing.
+* Built-in HA tools in {{site.data.keyword.containerlong_notm}} balance the workload within each geographic region, including self-healing and load balancing.
 * Load-balancing, firewalls, and DNS are handled by IBM Cloud Internet Services.
 * Using the toolchains and Helm deployment tools, the apps are also deployed to clusters across the globe, so workloads and data meet regional requirements, especially personalization.